 Highly capable and gifted students will be provided differentiated learning opportunities throughout the school day.
 They are identified through early assessment and teacher observation.
-The inclusion of academically high-achieving students in heterogeneous, standards-based classrooms will create stimulating classroom environments.
+Gifted and Talented Education ("GATE") students who are well served by standards-based education are continually challenged to excel when taught by excellent teachers who have received training in strategies of differentiation.
+The inclusion of GATE students in heterogeneous, standards-based classrooms will create stimulating classroom environments.
 In special cases, particularly in math, students can be invited to participate in classes, one grade level above their homeroom class.